KaeTahr/Proyecto_Compiladores/README.md

 # Language++
-A small programming language for our Compiler Design Class.
+A small programming language for our Compiler Design class.

 ## Syntax
 The language requires the first line of every program to be: